arvvoid/a500kybhid/README.md

 ## TODO

-- [ ] Refactor keyboard and joystick input handling to be interrupt-driven and non-blocking.
+- [ ] Refactor keyboard input handling to be interrupt-driven and non-blocking.
 Implement a processing queue for managing keypresses efficiently.
 - [ ] Add an optional Piezo Buzzer to the Leonardo for audio feedback, providing better user experience during macro recording.
 - [ ] Multiple layouts.
+- [ ] Remap any key on the fly